zhenrong-wang/lichat/TR_UDP_CHATROOM.md

 ### 3.2 Define Constants

-We use `constexpr` to define constants.
-These constants will be used in the following coding.
+We use `constexpr` to define constants that will be used in the following code.

 ```
 constexpr uint16_t default_port = 8081;